Mother’s Day breakfasts that you’ll actually want to eat

 These crunchy caramelised sweet potato rosti fritters topped with oozy poached eggs and smashed avocado will get your special day off to a very good start.
 Adding some tomato relish and baby spinach takes this yummy combo to the next level.

-Kūmara are a tasty way to help you get your daily intake of fibre and potassium.
-They also provide plenty of nutrients you need to look and feel great including folate, vitamin B6 and niacin.
+Sweet potatoes are a tasty way to help you get your daily intake of vitamin A and C. They also provideplenty of nutrients you need to look and feel great including fibre, folate, vitamin B6, niacin, and potassium.

 These rostis can be prepped the night before making it even quicker and easier for your loved ones to make in the morning, or if you are hosting breakfast, it’s a great tip to reduce your time in the kitchen, so you can enjoy more family time.